Meet Our Team

 Shelbylynn Rioux

-completing her Bachelor of Indigenous Social Work (BISW) degree at
+completed her Bachelor of Indigenous Social Work (BISW) degree at

-passionate about creating safe and supportive spaces where clients
+Laurentian University.
+Shelbylynn is passionate about creating safe and

-feel empowered to explore their challenges and strengths.
-Her practice is
+supportive spaces where clients feel empowered to explore their challenges

-grounded in trauma-informed and culturally responsive approaches,
+and strengths.
+Her practice is grounded in trauma-informed and culturally

-and aspirations.
+client's individual needs and aspirations.

 Shelbylynn has gained additional expertise through specialized training in

-emotional, relational, and behavioral challenges.
+of emotional, relational, and behavioral challenges.

 At the core of Shelbylynn’s approach is her belief in the strength and resilience of every individual.
 By fostering a collaborative and client-centered environment, Shelbylynn supports individuals, couples, and families to achieve meaningful growth and healing.
 Whether addressing trauma, improving relationships, or supporting mental health, Shelbylynn’s holistic approach ensures that every client feels heard, valued, and supported.